Overseas student type

 - have mastery of research principles and methods, including analytical and communication skills applicable to divinity and its related disciplines

 - have advanced skills of interpretation and critical reflection on a range of theological and related disciplines, with awareness of their implications and applications to historical and contemporary issues and contexts, in order to generate and evaluate ideas for professional practice and further learning

 - articulate and communicate knowledge and insights in divinity and its related disciplines to specialist and non-specialist audiences

 - apply relevant theological and hermeneutical skills through the execution of a substantial research-based project, theological synthesis, or supervised ministry project.

-Graduates who have completed a Research Essay at a specified standard may be eligible for admission to a higher degree by research.
+Graduates who have completed a Minor Thesis at a specified standard may be eligible for admission to a higher degree by research.